KittNeKit/Fantasy-gourmets/README.md

 ```bash
 cd project-name
 ```
-3. Create a .env file in the project's root directory.
-4. create an .env_sample file with your examples of env variables
+3. Сopy .env_sample file with your examples of env variables to your .env
 file:
 ```
 # Django Secret Key